openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 Only one backup of MicroShift data will be stored at a given moment due to high probability of devices having limited storage.

-### System rollback and failed data restore detection

-TODO: How to not fall into endless loop of rollbacks

 ### Integration with greenboot

 Depending on result of greenboot's healthcheck either "green" (successful boot) or "red" (unsuccessful) scripts are executed before rebooting the system.